Caution: Text Messages Asking for Google Account Verification Codes Scam

 - Try to keep your personal information off the internet

-- Remember that Gmail will never text you asking for a Google verification code
+- Remember that Gmail will never send you a text, email, or call you asking for a Google verification code

 - If you have an easy password, create a more secure password